-Greenpoint Business Environmental Stewardship
+Greenpoint Business Environmental Stewardship Project

-|Project Lead:||New York City Industrial & Technology Assistance Corporation|
+|Project Lead:||ITAC, formerly NYC Industrial & Technology Assistance Corporation|

-|Project Partners:||Greenpoint Manufacturing and Design Center; Greenpoint businesses; and New York State Pollution Prevention Institute|
+|Project Partners:||Greenpoint Manufacturing and Design Center; Greenpoint businesses; and the New York State Pollution Prevention Institute|

 Photo Above: Dennis Hurd, Flickr, CC BY-NC-ND 2.0.

 - Invited 35 Greenpoint manufacturing firms to attend an orientation event to learn about best practices for environmental sustainability